Encomiums

 “The NCAFP’s role in fostering peace and reconciliation in Northern Ireland is exemplary.
 It has provided a forum where representatives of the communities can express their points of view and know that they will be heard by an audience willing to share its experience in foreign policy and to offer constructive advice.”

-Noel Fahey
+His Excellency Noel Fahey

-Ambassador of Ireland to the United States
+Former Ambassador of Ireland to the United States

 “Thank you for sharing the report on the National Committee’s roundtable on the UN Human Rights Council, and a copy of Ambassador Frank Wisner’s address to the Committee on his experience as the US Special Representative to the Kosovo Final Status Talks.
 Both documents are testament to the valuable contribution the National Committee makes to the foreign policy debate in this country.”

-Sir Nigel Sheinwald KCMG
+His Excellency Sir Nigel Sheinwald KCMG

-Ambassador of Britain to the United States
+Former Ambassador of the United Kingdom and Northern Ireland to the United States

 “The United States appreciates the work of the National Committee on American Foreign Policy, and I am pleased that our ties of friendship and cooperation continue.”